abhiravg/multiplex/README.md

 ## Changelog

+* April 23, 2020:
+    * Move argparse parser creation logic to [`ArgparseEngine`](multiplex/engines.py).
+    * Add capabilities to create custom parser object as well, see the new calculator example.
 * April 22, 2020:
-    * Added basic `setup.py` to enable local install of package.
+    * Add basic `setup.py` to enable local install of package.
     To do this, run `pip3 install -e path/to/multiplex`.
-    * Changed the examples accordingly, they now import from `multiplex` directly.
+    * Change the examples accordingly, they now import from `multiplex` directly.
-    * Added `__init__.py` to enable simplified imports (i.e: `from multiplex.parser import Multiplexor` is now `from multiplex import Multiplexor`)
+    * Add `__init__.py` to enable simplified imports (i.e: `from multiplex.parser import Multiplexor` is now `from multiplex import Multiplexor`)
-* April 16, 2020: Added flask example.
+* April 16, 2020: Add flask example.
-* April 14, 2020: Refactored codebase into `multiplex/config` and `multiplex/parser`, added calculator example.
+* April 14, 2020: Refactor codebase into `multiplex/config` and `multiplex/parser`, added calculator example.